 Five EMT volunteers (ideally) are needed for each shift with a minimum of two volunteers for each ambulance.
 If you want to be an EMT, apply by completing three application steps:

 And if being an EMT is not your cup of tea, there are other non-EMT volunteer opportunities.
-You can assist with fundraising events, paperwork, or donate (every dollar counts).
+Volunteers can assist with fundraising events, paperwork, or donate (every dollar counts).

 How to Donate

-Donations are the main source of funding for HVAC and you can help HVAC to achieve its fundraising goal.
-You can donate online today.
-Your donation will help HVAC save lives by providing high-quality medical care to Hoboken residents at zero cost.
+Donations are the main source of funding for HVAC and neighbors can help HVAC to achieve its fundraising goal.
+You can donate online today, and the donation will help HVAC save lives by providing high-quality medical care to Hoboken residents at zero cost.